Hatton, Saskatchewan

-Hatton, also known as Forres, is an unincorporated community in Maple Creek Rural Municipality No. 111, Saskatchewan, Canada.
+Hatton, also known as Forres, is an unincorporated community in Rural Municipality of Maple Creek No. 111, Saskatchewan, Canada.
 The community is located on Highway 635, 10 km north of the Trans Canada Highway, and 20 km northwest of Maple Creek.
 Not much is left of the once prosperous town of 800 citizens, but an old pioneer cemetery and schoolhouse that is now a private residence.

 History

 Hatton, like so many smaller communities throughout Saskatchewan, has struggled to maintain a sturdy population causing it to become a complete ghost town.
 Around 1913, Hatton had enough citizens to incorporate into a village.
 By 1920, the population grew large enough to be incorporated as a town.
 The Great Depression years and the bypass of the Trans Canada Highway caused a decline in Hatton's population, causing the town's status to return to village status.
 Soon after the community lost its village status by dissolving into an unincorporated community under the jurisdiction of the Rural municipality of Maple Creek No. 111.